terraform-aws-modules/terraform-aws-lambda/README.md

 ## Authors

 Module managed by [Anton Babenko](https://github.com/antonbabenko).
 Check out [serverless.tf](https://serverless.tf) to learn more about doing serverless with Terraform.

+Please reach out to [Betajob](https://www.betajob.com/) if you are looking for commercial support for your Terraform, AWS, or serverless project.

 ## License